bleaktwig/yuadrem-wiki/docs/index.md

 ### Prehistory
 * **Nascency of Disparity.** The primordial [Pheter](religions/tanethism_pantheon.md#pheter), god of disparity, is born from [Nix](religions/tanethism_pantheon.md#nix).
 With Pheter comes the eparation of land and sea, and thus Yuadrem is created.
 * **Nascency of Color.** From Pheter, the two [damic gods](religions/tanethism_pantheon.md#damic-gods) are born: [Zash](religions/tanethism_pantheon.md#zash), the sun, and [Fagal](religions/tanethism_pantheon.md#fagal), the darksun.
 Zash in turn is divided into his six aspects, the [mevic gods](religions/tanethism_pantheon.md#mevic-gods), which conform Color.
 * **First Communion.** To populate Yuadrem, each mevic god plants a seed.
-These seeds grow into the [god-trees](religions/tanethism_pantheon.md#oric-gods), the first life to stand on Yuadrem.
+These seeds grow into the [oric gods](religions/tanethism_pantheon.md#oric-gods), the first life to stand on Yuadrem.
 * **War of Spring.** The largest of the oric gods, Et and Om, go into war.
 While no damic or mevic god interfered, Pheter themself was against the conflict.
 Humes are born from Et as soldiers in this war, while Om creates the marsets to defend themself.
 <!-- TODO.
 Add the Ird Diaspora + the first siege of Ctereth. -->
 * **The Schism.** After a long and bloody conflict, Et wins the war against Om.
 Under the orders of their god-tree, the gats burn down the god-tree of the marsets.
 As the fire spreads, Pheter creates the fundamental signature of lightning<!-- TODO.
 Link. --> on the surface of the moon Kegal<!-- TODO.
 Link. -->, ans uses it to strike down Et.
 The ash from the burned god-trees engulfs Yuadrem, sparking the Age of Dark with the 40-Year Famine.